ssrinivasan341/Membrane/README.md

 DISCLAIMER!!!!!!!!!!!!!

 Do not use this code for practical situations!
 This MATLAB program is an oversimplified membrane design for an undergraduate project.
-A simple ODE solver and very basic design parameters were used to calculate the exit permeate and retentate concentrations.
+The exit flow rates and compositions were calculated using very basic design parameters.
 This program was made public for those who want to see what a Level 0, perfunctory membrane design would look like :)

 I recommend using a process simulator or writing a program that uses a much more accurate model (like the Maxwell-Stefan equation ) for membrane separation applications.